HoundOps/wazuh-alert-parser/README.md

 # Wazuh Alert Parser & Exporter

+Built to solve a real triage problem, parsing and normalizing 10,000+ Wazuh alerts in under 5 seconds to reduce manual analyst review time.

 A lightweight Python tool for SOC analysts to parse Wazuh’s
 `alerts.json`, filter by rule ID, enrich with MITRE ATT&CK mapping,